Traumatic Brain Injury (TBI)

 TBI Specialists and Resources

 TBI specialists provide consultation and support to students who qualify under the TBI category, and to their educational teams.
 However, there is currently no teacher licensure for the TBI category in the state of Minnesota, although there is a professional certificate available.
-Find more information on this and other resources, including the TBI manual on the Technical Resources page.
+Find more information on this and other resources, including the TBI manual on the TBI Resources page.

 File viewers (links open in new windows)